frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

   class, along with a slew of fixes for both that API and handling of arrays with generics.
 Big thanks to [gebing][] for these awesome improvements.

+### Changes in 12.6.13

+- Constructor/destructor functions in Agent and Gadget are now finally correctly ordered, and our libc shim's memory allocator hacks could be dropped.
+Those fragile hacks broke in a new and colorful way with 32-bit ARM processes on Android due to a subtle change in the toolchain's *libgcc*.
+- Our libc shim now also handles *__cxa_atexit()* and *atexit()*, where the former is crucial to avoid leaks.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90